monishwarank/brix-project-development/Full Stack Dev 2/freelance-job-management.md

 **Project Description**

-An intermediate web application where freelancers can find job postings, apply for projects, and manage ongoing work.
+An intermediate project where freelancers can find job postings, apply for projects, and manage ongoing work.
 Clients can post projects, hire freelancers, and track progress.

 **Requirements**